RuanCampello/umbra/PROTOCOL.md

       If `VARCHAR`:
         [ 4 bytes ] - Max length (u32, LE)

+  [ 1 byte ]  - Nullable flag (0 = NOT NULL, 1 = NULLABLE)

 [ 4 bytes ] - Row count (u32, LE)

 For each row:
   [ n bytes ] - Serialized row data (encoded per column type)

+  If schema has nullable columns, row data starts with: [ n bytes ]
+    - NULL bitmap (1 bit per column, rounded up to nearest byte) Bit is set to 1 if the column value is NULL

 ### (!)
 Empty / OK Response: